 Is the oldest, most established, and truest form of extraction.
 This is where steam is passed under pressure through the plant material, which causes the globules of essential oils to burst open and release the oil.
-This oil then evaporates with the steam into another container, cooled and the two separated.
-The water distillate that is left behind after the separation is also a valuable by-product and is used as a flower water or hydrolat.
+This oil then evaporates with the steam into another container, cooled, and the two separate.
+The water distillate that is left behind after the separation is also a valuable by-product and is used as flower water or hydrolat.

 Is a process where the plant material is covered with a volatile solvent which in turn dissolves the plant material.
-It is then heated, and the solution filtered off leaving a form of paste.
-Alcohol is then used to help separate out the essential oils.
+It is then heated, and the solution filtered off, leaving a form of paste.
+Alcohol is then used to help separate the essential oils.